phanghos/mobile_technical_challenge/README.md

 ## 🧪 Testing

+All tests live inside \_\_tests\_\_.
 You can run the test suite with:

 ```bash
 npm run test
 ```

+It will find and run all files containing a _-test_ suffix.

 ## 🧪 Linting

-The project contains an **ESLint** config provided by Expo with their own defaults, allowing further customization of rules and other properties.
+The project contains an **ESLint** config provided by Expo with their own defaults, allowing further customization of configuration and rules.

 You can run the built-in script with: